-Woman fought with driver, causing bus to fall in China river
+Woman fought with bus driver, causing bus to fall in China river; 15 feared dead

-BEIJING (AP) — Police say a brawl between a passenger and a bus driver was the cause of the bus plunging off a bridge in southwestern China.
+BEIJING — A fight between a bus driver and a passenger who missed her stop caused the bus to plunge off a high bridge into China’s Yangtze River, police said Friday.
+All 15 people onboard are presumed dead.

-An eight-second surveillance video posted by Chongqing police on its social media account Friday shows the two got into a fight before the bus veered into the wrong lane and fell off the bridge.
+An eight-second surveillance video released by Chongqing city police on its Weibo social media account shows the two arguing and grappling with each other in the moments before the bus suddenly veered across oncoming traffic and off the bridge Sunday morning.

-A police statement said a female passenger started quarreling with the driver after she missed her stop.

-The official Xinhua News Agency said Friday 13 bodies have been retrieved from the river and two others remain missing.
-No one is believed to have survived.

 Most Read Nation & World Stories